ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 {: #user-scrip-disk-map}

 1. Select the desired Workgroup from the navigation panel.
-2. Click on the **Disk Mapping** tab in the main interface.
+2. Click on the **Disk Mapping** tab in the Dashboard.
-3. Review the displayed mapping between the source and target sites, including disk details, Consistency Groups, and Volume Groups.
+3. Review the displayed mapping between the source and target sites, including disk details, Consistency Group, and Volume Group.
+4. Disk Mapping displays each active VM disk ID paired with its partner VM disk ID prior to failover rehearsal, enabling clear validation of disk relationships between sites.
+5. After failover rehearsal, Disk Mapping displays the pairing from active VM to partner VM, and from partner VM to rehearsal VM, showing clear relationships for each recovery stage.

 ## User scripts tab
 {: #user-scrip}